Henning-Horn/STL-Code-PDMS-Washers/README.md

 **PDMS_hole_puncher:**   _**X:** 64 mm **Y:** 55 mm **Z:** 3 mm_ \
 **PDMS_washer:**   _**X:** 4 mm **Y:** 10 mm **Z:** 55 mm_

-Quantity to be printed od each file to complete your stretcher:
+Quantity to be printed of each file to complete your stretcher:

 **Motor_cover:**  one \
 **Motor_hand:**   one\